zlintian/SBayesRC_pipeline/README.md

 > 5. If your data has two columns for the sample size as Ncase and Ncontrol, the script adds them up to be N. Put them in as "Ncase,Ncontrol" behind --samplesize.
 > 6. If the data does not have sample size but "NCHROBS", it will be divided by 2 to be sample size.
 > 7. If SE is missing, we will estimate it from BETA and P.
+> 8. If SNP ID is in chr:pos or chr:pos:A1:A2 format, we will replace it by denoting the chr column and bp column, and the SNP column name as "missing".
+> 9. If sample size and allele frequency are give separately for cases and controls, we can input them together and separate with ",".

 As an exmple: